-For the first time, there's a comprehensive guide to more than 120 Washington state parks.
+For the first time, there’s a comprehensive Washington state parks guide.

-The book, just published by the state parks department, has hundreds of photos and descriptions of the parks, including park features, amenities and activities.
+The book, just published by the state parks department, has hundreds of photos and descriptions of more than 120 parks, including park features, amenities and activities.
 It highlights not only the expected activities like hiking, biking and boating but also some not-so-well-known activities such as paragliding, geocaching and metal detecting.

 A special section is devoted to state parks in the San Juan Island Archipelago, a grouping of islands unique to Washington.
 The San Juan Island section is split into two parts: parks that are accessible by ferry and parks that can be reached only by private or commercial boat.